 Additionally, earnings variability arises from the translation of monetary assets and liabilities denominated in currencies other than the functional currency of subsidiaries at the rate of exchange at each closing date, the impact of which is reported as a foreign exchange gain or loss in the consolidated statements of comprehensive income.
 Most foreign exchange transactions were denominated in USD, NIS, or AUD for the subsidiaries that have functional currency in Euro.
 For the year ended December 31, 2020, if the USD strengthened/weakened by 5% against the Euro with all other variables held constant, net loss for the year then ended would have been €4,000 lower/higher.
 For the years ended December 31, 2019 and 2020, if the NIS strengthened/weakened by 5% against the Euro with all other variables held constant, net loss for the years then ended would have been €11,000 lower/higher and €12,000 lower/higher, respectively.
-For the years ended December 31, 2019 and 2020, if the AUD strengthened by 5% against the Euro with all other variables held constant, net loss for the years then ended would have been €39,000 lower and €55,000 lower, respectively.
+For the years ended December 31, 2019 and 2020, if the AUD strengthened by 5% against the Euro with all other variables held constant, net loss for the years ended December 31, 2019 and 2020, if the AUD strengthened by 5% against the Euro with all other variables held constant, net loss for the years ended December 31, 2019 and 2020, if the AUD strengthened by 5% against the Euro with all other variables held constant, net loss for the years then ended would have been €39,000 lower and €55,000 lower, respectively.
 For the years ended December 31, 2019 and 2020, if the AUD weakened by 5% against the Euro with all other variables held constant, net loss for the years then ended would have been €43,000 higher and €61,000 higher, respectively.